 Number Of Awards

-Scholarships are available to qualified graduates or graduating high school seniors who are members of the Cashiers or Highlands communities, and will be attending a North Carolina State College or University, or a North Carolina Technical School.
+Scholarships are available to qualified graduates or graduating high school seniors who are members of the Cashiers or Highlands communities.
+Recipients must plan to attend an accredited U.S. college, university, community college, or vocational school full-time.
 Those who attend the NC School of Science and Mathematics, the UNC School of the Arts High School, or a home school registered with the NC Division of Non-Public Education are also eligible, as long as their primary residence is in one of the two communities mentioned above.
 Previous recipients of this scholarship may re-apply for consideration.
 Please note that New Century Scholars will not be considered for a Heffington Scholarship.

 - Strong moral character